VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 ```

 `userFromCredentials` parameter must be a method that receives two positional arguments (username
-and password) and returns a user if any is found for those credentials or null.
+and password) and returns a user if any is found for those credentials, otherwise it should return null.

-If a user is returned, it will be set in the request context and can be read on request handlers,
+If a user is returned (authenticated), it will be set in the request context and can be read by request handlers,
 for example:

 ```dart